exivity/react-orbitjs/packages/lemon-curd/README.md

 # lemon-curd
 Javascript crud manager.
 Used by [react-crud-hook](https://github.com/exivity/react-crud-hook) package as CrudManager for records.
-Performs crud operations and handles operation callbacks awhile enriching them with extensions.
+Performs crud operations and handles operation callbacks while enriching them with extensions.